Iapb Italia Onlus

 The campaign “Occhio ai bambini” (Watch for Children), which began on March 3rd 2008, continues in 2015 with its free eye check-ups to preschools and schoolchildren in many provinces throughout Italy through the use of a mobile ophthalmic unit.
 Ophthalmological check-ups involved children aged 3 to 11 years (extended): the prevention of eye diseases is essential to ensure a better quality of life.

 The campaign “Apri gli Occhi!”
-(Open your eyes), originally created as a master plan aimed at teaching the prevention of visual impairment, has become an effective didactic tool for schools over the years.
-In the past, hundred thousands children have been involved from 2005 to 2010 and from 2013 to 2015 (also in multimedia version).
+(Open your eyes) was originally created as a master plan aimed at teaching the prevention of visual impairment, and it has become an effective didactic tool for schools.
+More than 500,000 children of 1,438 schools have been involved from 2005 to 2010 and in the schoolyear 2013-2014 (traditional version); later, from 2013 to 2017, a new multimedia version was adopted.

 More than 20,000 people have made use of these mobile ophthalmic units allowing specialists to be able to discover pathologies without symptoms, thereby preventing otherwise irreversible damage.